waldronmatt/musicWebTemplate/README.md

 1) Change the footer links to your own
 2) Replace with your artist / band name in terms.html

+##Customize with Skins!

+New black and white theme available now.

+1) Rename css/style_black_white.css to css/style_black_white

+OR

+1) Paste this line into the header of html documents: <link rel="stylesheet" href="css/style_black_white.css" type="text/css" title="style" />

 ## Built With

 * HTML5